ywang63/Automate-Boring-Stuff/README.md

 ## Results <a name="results"></a>
 Once the code is finished running, you should expect:
 - Mutiple Excel workbooks with each market data split.
-- Each tab represents each dealer.
+- Each tab (with dealer name) represents each dealer's base data.
-- Two additional tabs: a total summary of base data, and a total summary of add-on data.
+- Two additional tabs: a total summary of base data (with market as tab name), and a total summary of add-on data (with market_add-on as tab name).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>